grosv/sundial/README.md

 ### Installation

-Warning: This package is not yet in a usable state.
-Feel free to jump in and do a translation, knock out an issue, or help me tighten up the docs if you like.
+Warning: This package is not yet stable.
+There might be breaking changes until the 1.0 release.

 ```shell script
 composer require grosv/sundial